The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 At least 65 people who traveled or worked on the ships have since died, according to The Post tally, although the full scope of deaths is unknown.
 A similar review by the Miami Herald also identified 65 deaths linked to ships.

-“We here on land, we were seeing all the news, all the ships,” said Jennifer Paul-Slater, whose brother Gerald, a 72-year-old retiree from Atlanta, died of covid-19, the disease caused by the coronavirus, three days after disembarking the Celebrity Eclipse.
+“We here on land, we were seeing all the news, all the ships,” said Jennifer Paul-Slater, whose brother Gerald Paul, a 72-year-old retiree from Atlanta, died of covid-19, the disease caused by the coronavirus, three days after disembarking the Celebrity Eclipse.
 “They could have taken more precautions.”

-Public health experts say that a number of factors contributed to the rapid spread of the virus around the world, predominantly air travel; an estimated 4.54 billion people flew last year, compared to the 30 million passengers who traveled on cruise ships worldwide.
+Public health experts say that a number of factors contributed to the rapid spread of the virus around the world, predominantly air travel; an estimated 4.54 billion people flew last year, compared with the 30 million passengers who traveled on cruise ships worldwide.
 But with hundreds of people dining, swimming and dancing together over a sustained period of time, the ships provide unique environments for disease to spread, they say.

 “People on a large ship, all together, at the same time, all the time — you couldn’t ask for a better incubator for infection,” Anthony S. Fauci, the nation’s top infectious-diseases expert, said in February.